Ultrastrong light-matter interaction in a multimode photonic crystal: Circuit model

 where we expanded the qubit flux operator in terms of all possible transitions between fluxonium eigenstates $l \rightarrow l^\prime$ coupled to the cavity field through the dipole matrix elements $\langle l| {\op{\varphi}}_q |l^\prime \rangle$.
-These matrix elements dictate the selection rules for the fluxonium circuit which, unlike the transmon, allow non-trivial dipole transitions between eigenstates differing by more than one quanta.
+These matrix elements dictate the selection rules for the fluxonium circuit and allow non-trivial transitions between eigenstates differing by more than one quantum number, unlike the transmon.
 The coupling amplitude between the oscillator current and the fluxonium dipole, normalized by the oscillator resonance frequency, can be rewritten as

 This form emphasizes how the normalized coupling strength depends on the resonator impedance, fluxonium matrix element, and the inductive participation which sets the fraction of the qubit phase bias ${\op{\varphi}}_q$ interacting with the resonator.
-The range of parameters for the full circuit are chosen to reach the USC regime $g_{0,1}/\omega_r \sim 1$ (see \SFigref{fig:fluxonCoup}).
+The full circuit parameters and range of coupling inductances (outlined in Table \ref{table:CircParams}) are chosen to reach the USC regime $g_{0,1}/\omega_r \approx 1$ (see \Figref{fig:fluxonCoup}).